Sopel97/railway_signalling_overseer/README.md

 ## How it works

-First it gets all rails in the players visible area (using an upper bound as there is no way to get the precise visible area).
-Then it identifies rails that have rail signals (or station) attached, and infers the traffic direction for these rails.
-From these rails a graph is expanded to cover enough railway to produce a result (around 2-3 blocks past the last visible chain signal).
-This graph is then turned from rail graph into a segment graph, to allow a more efficient look at the railway.
-Finally, traversals and block discovery algorithms are performed to find chain signal and block relations - this is where the problems are identified.
+First it gets all signals in an area around the player.
+Then it takes rail segments attacked to those signals and infers the traffic direction for them.
+From these rail segments a graph is expanded to cover enough railway to produce a result (around 2-3 blocks past the last visible chain signal).
+After this the traversals and block discovery algorithms are performed to find chain signal and block relations - this is where the problems are identified.
 The results are rendered on the surface.
-The graph formation and issue identification steps are done in separate ticks to reduce the lag spikes for denser areas.
+The graph formation and issue identification steps are done in separate ticks (unless update every tick selected) to reduce the lag spikes for denser areas.

 ## Preview